Gynko/nasa-node/README.md

 # 1. What we are building

 Here we can create Launches.
-The destination explanet dropdown is made of planet extracted and filtered from a CSV file from NASA data.
+The destination explanet dropdown is made of planet extracted and filtered from a CSV file from NASA data, with Node and its tools.
+List hosted on mongoDB.
 ![Launch](https://i.postimg.cc/QCTzXZG7/Screenshot-2023-09-29-at-14-54-53.png)

 Here in Launch we have a list of all the launches that are not aborted.
 We can abort them.
 ![Upcoming](https://i.ibb.co/7GsCBLs/Screenshot-2023-09-29-at-14-55-02.png)

 Here we have a list of all launches past and present.
+Hosted on mongoDB.
 ![History](https://i.ibb.co/h1tk46y/Screenshot-2023-09-29-at-14-55-09.png)

 # 2. Non-exhaustive list of what I learned